MaxOrtGit/Uncrop-Scripts/README.md

 setup for padding:
+1. open buffer project
-1. click on the fusion tab at the bottom (the wand)
+2. click on the fusion tab at the bottom (the wand)
-2. drag the ImageBuffer.setting file under the Settings folder into the nodes space (if there are 2 media outs then delite the second one)
+3. drag the ImageBuffer.setting file under the Settings folder into the nodes space (if there are 2 media outs then delite the second one)
-3. set the export path for both OriginalSaver and ExportSaver (have OriginalSaver end with Original.png and ExportSaver end with Export.png)
+4. set the export path for both OriginalSaver and ExportSaver (have OriginalSaver end with Original.png and ExportSaver end with Export.png)
-4. if canvas isn't the right size go to File > Project Settings then change timeline resolution to 1024 x 1024
+5. if canvas isn't the right size go to File > Project Settings then change timeline resolution to 1024 x 1024
-5. go back to the edit tab and make the Fusion Composition a handful amount of frames wide
+6. go back to the edit tab and make the Fusion Composition a handful amount of frames wide for performance

 add padding to an image: